cwilbar04/gcp-end-to-end-nba-predictions/README.md

     - This python function takes "ScheduleDays" as an input and loops the Schedule&Results page for each Year/Month ([Example]https://www.basketball-reference.com/leagues/NBA_2021_games-march.htmlBox) in the time period starting from the date the function is executed until "ScheduleDays" later.
 The scraper gets the game date and home/away team and creates a dictionary which is stored as an upcoming.json file which the function loads to the default app engine storage bucket.
     - The "ScheduleDays" parameter can be passed as a JSON payload in a PUT Request with format "{"ScheduleDays":"Number"}
     - If no "ScheduleDays" are passed, the function defaults to 14 days
-    - Cloud scheduler does not pass "ScheduleDays" so there are always 14 days worth of games uploaded to the storage bucket to later be displayed on the web page.
+    - Cloud Scheduler does not pass "ScheduleDays" so there are always 14 days worth of games uploaded to the storage bucket to later be displayed on the web page.

 - **nba_model_game_refresh**
     - The code for this function is found in the [data_model](/data_model) folder and this folder is deployed to Google Cloud Functions using gcloud function deploy.
 The python script is in main.py and the packages required are in the requirements.txt file.
 There is also  very basic init file with a version number and a .gcloudignore file to not upload the init file to Google Cloud Functions.
     - This python function transforms the raw_basketballreference_game and raw_basketballreference_playerbox table by combining them and adding additional useful metrics such as incoming rest days and bench plus minus and loads the data in to the model_game table.
+The data is converted to team vs. opponent data with is_home_team as a field to indicate the home team, effectively doubling the data size.
+Additionally, all metrics have an incoming weighted moving average column added that is currently linearly weighted using a lookback value of W=20, which can be modified directly in the code.
+This allows the ML models to be trained on data that is available at the time of prediction.
+    - This function also relies on the BigQuery view games_to_load_to_model to identify which games have been loaded in to the raw_basketballreference_game table but have not been loaded in to the model_game table and only loads the new data to model_game table.
+See Step 9 - Create BigQuery View in the [Project Creation Workbook](/project_creation/Project Creation Workbook.ipynb) for view DDL.
+    - This function also loads a separate document with the most recent row per team to the team_model_data collection in Cloud Firestore in Native Mode.
+This data is used by the web page when a Home Team and Away team are chosen for score prediction.
+    - This function ignores any input parameters.
+    - Cloud Scheduler runs this every day to make sure this is always up to date.

+## Model Building

+Before model training, a view with time filter is created for transparency in to what data was used by any given model.
+See Step 12 - Create Static Model Training Data View in the [Project Creation Workbook](/project_creation/Project Creation Workbook.ipynb) for command to create this view.
+This uses the "EXECUTE IMMEDIATE" statement to create the View name dynamically using the date of execution.

+All ML Models in this project were created directly in the Google Cloud Console using the CREATE MODEL statement.
+See Step 13 - Create Baseline Linear Model using View in the [Project Creation Workbook](/project_creation/Project Creation Workbook.ipynb) for the exact syntax used to create the Baseline Linear Model.

+Currently, prediction results are returned to the end user by dynamically building a BigQuery query that utilizes the ML.PREDICT function to return results in real-time using a BigQuery Client (see [model.py](/webapp/model.py) for the python code).
+For small scale use this is easy to build/maintain and cost-effective.
+In order to scale to much more usage the model would need to be exported and hosted elsewhere.
+This is a possible future enhancment.

 ## Continuous Integration/Continuous Delivery

+#### CI/CD Diagram

 <img src="/diagrams/CI_CD Diagram.png" alt="CI\CD Architecture Diagram"/>

 For CI/CD with this project I choose to use [CiricleCI](https://circleci.com/)